Conservation and restoration of shipwreck artifacts: Agents of deterioration

-Physical Force
+Physical force

 When it comes to the conservation, preservation and the restoration of shipwreck artifacts, physical force is a major concern.
 Agents of physical force are consistently present throughout the entire processes of conserving and preserving shipwreck artifacts.
 The retrieval of shipwreck artifacts from the seabed is an extremely intricate and fragile process.
 Artifacts are extremely delicate, and any slight motion or improper physical contact can cause irreputable damage.
 When the artifact is brought to the surface through the use of floatation devices, the placement and stabilization of the artifact is of the utmost importance.
 This is done to ensure the artifacts are well protected from any potential damage caused by the water and/or equipment.
 Additionally, the handling, movement and transportation of the artifact poses additional risks of contact through physical force.
 It is paramount that the conservator ensure precautions and appropriate measures are put in place to protect every artifact in each stage of movement and/or relocation.

-Thieves and Vandals
+Thieves and vandals

-Unfortunately, as with all archaeological sites, thieves and vandals will always be a primary concern.
+As with all archaeological sites, thieves and vandals will always be a primary concern.
 As scuba diving grows in popularity and treasure hunters seek to make their fortunes, shipwrecks have become constant locations for looting and illegal salvaging.
 To combat the looting of shipwrecks the United States legislation passed the Abandoned Shipwrecks Act.
-The act’s primary function is to safeguard shipwrecks, located in American waters, from unsanctioned salvaging, illicit looting, and total ruination.
+The act's primary function is to safeguard shipwrecks, located in American waters, from unsanctioned salvaging, illicit looting, and total ruination.
 This is achieved by affording protection to the shipwreck through granting ownership of it to the state whose waters in which the wreck resides.